mebestaca/eminent-emporium/README.md

-An e-commerce website built using react-js framework that utilizes redux/toolkit for state management and stripe for payment.
+An e-commerce website built using react-js framework that utilizes redux/toolkit for state management, firebase firestore for authentication and stripe for payment.